qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 ```
 </code-block>
 </code-group>

+Now you should have created a file called `package.json` in your folder.
+This contains your most important information about your project.

 ::: tip
 To get started quickly, you can run the following command to have it fill out everything for you.